 Atrophy: A wasting of tissues, organs, or the entire body.

 Autosomal Recessive Inheritance: A pattern of inheritance where both parents have one copy of the altered gene and one normal copy -- they are known as carriers and do not show signs of the condition.
-A child with MPS III inherits two coies of the altered gene, one from each parent.
+A child with MPS III inherits two copies of the altered gene, one from each parent.
 The risk is the same for males and females.

 Carpal Tunnel Syndrome: numbness, tingling and/or weakness of the hand caused by pressure on nerves that run through the wrist.
 Carpal tunnel syndrome sometimes develops in children with Sanfilippo which requires surgery.

-Carrier: An individual who has one copy of a genetic change in their DNA that is recessive (see autosomal recessive below) and disease causing.
+Carrier: An individual who has one copy of a genetic change in their DNA that is recessive (see autosomal recessive above) and disease causing.
 Carriers of a recessive condition do not have clinical signs and symptoms of the

 condition but if their partner is a carrier of the same condition there is a one in four chance that their offspring will inherit two copies of the faulty gene – one from each parent – and develop the condition.